Demonstrative Pronouns

 I'll have to get another job if I want to pay all these bills, or I will have to move out of this apartment.

-Demonstrative adverbs are words that modify adjectives or adverbs and indicate the degree or extent of the quality being described.
-Two out of the four demonstrative pronouns (or determiners) are also used as demonstrative adverbs.
-They are:
+While demonstrative pronouns replace nouns and act as subjects or objects in sentences, demonstrative adverbs modify adjectives or other adverbs and indicate the degree or extent of the quality being described.
+Out of the four demonstrative pronouns, only "this" and "that" are also used as demonstrative adverbs.

 John's brother was not that handsome.
 I saw him at the party last night.